zappiehost/pfSense-pkg-birdvector/README.md

 # BirdVector
-An implimentation of Bird2, Pathvector and BGPQ4 on the pfSense Environment.
+An implimentation of Bird BGP Daemon, Pathvector and BGPQ4 on the pfSense Environment.

 ## What is it?
 This pfSense package allows you to fully control pathvector and bird2 via the WebUI on your pfSense installations.